How smart toys may be spying on kids: What parents need to know

 “Children’s privacy requires special protection,” emphasizes Julika Feldbusch, first author of the study.
 She argues that toy manufacturers should place greater weight on privacy and on the security of their products than they currently do in light of their young target audience.

-The researchers recommend that compliance with security and data protection standards be identified by a label on the packaging, similar to nutritional information on food items.
+The researchers recommend that compliance with security and standards be identified by a label on the packaging, similar to nutritional information on food items.
 Currently, it’s too difficult for parents to assess the security risks that smart toys pose to their children.

 “We’re already seeing signs of a two-tier society when it comes to privacy protection for children,” says Feldbusch.
 “Well-informed parents engage with the issue and can choose toys that do not create behavioral profiles of their children.
-But many lack the technical knowledge or don’t have time to think about this stuff in detail.”
+But many lack the or don’t have time to think about this stuff in detail.”

 You could argue that individual children probably won’t experience negative consequences due to toy manufacturers creating profiles of them, says Wagner.
 “But nobody really knows that for sure.
-For example, constant surveillance can have negative effects on personal development,” Wagner adds.
+For example, can have negative effects on personal development,” Wagner adds.

 More information: